microsoft/presidio-research/README.md

 pytest
 ```

-Note that some dependencies (such as Flair) are not installed to reduce installation complexity.
+Note that some dependencies (such as Flair and Stanza) are not installed to reduce installation complexity.

 ## What's in this package?